PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>Sys.get_extension(file_path)</function>

-Returns the file extension, if it has one.
-For files without an extension it returns an empty string.
+Returns the last extension of the file at `path`, if it has any extensions.
+For files without any extensions it returns an empty string.
-For files with multiple extensions like `.tar.bz2`, returns the last extension.
+For files with multiple extensions like `.tar.bz2`, it returns the last extension.

 Examples: